 Because of the extreme lighting conditions of these spaces, you’ll need to control all aspects of the shot.
 In the photo shown here, for example, I needed to control the aperture (I wanted this fairly sharp from front to back) and I needed to control the shutter speed to ensure proper lighting.
 So, in this case I shot for 30 seconds at f/8.
 This particular image is also another example of the flashlight technique described above… I used it to highlight and bring attention to the chairs while leaving the walls to be lit by the little bit of light coming from the window.

-A wide angle lens can really add to the sense of emptiness and foreboding in these buildings.
-The photo shown below was taken by a friend of mine with a 10-22mm lens at 10mm.
+A wide-angle lens can really add to the sense of emptiness and foreboding in these buildings.
+The photo shown below was taken with a wide-angle lens at 24mm.
 Having something that can go wide in the small areas you’ll be photographing can be a huge benefit.

 Emphasize the Mood